Ancient Vessels

 The Marco Polo was launched in 1851 in New Brunswick, Canada.
 She measured 184 feet in length, with a beam of 36 feet and draught of 29 feet.

-In 1852, the ship was converted for passenger service between England and Australia.
-That year the Marco Polo sailed from Liverpool to Port Phillips Head in 76 days.
+In 1852, the Marco Polo was converted for passenger service between England and Australia.
+That year she sailed from Liverpool to Port Phillips Head in 76 days.
 After spending 3 weeks in port, she returned to Liverpool in another 76 days.
 Her total trip time was 5 months, 21 days, making this the first ever round trip in less than 6 months.
+This record stood for for 15 years, to 1867.

 Today the wreck site is considered a National Historic Site.
-Many artifacts from the ship are now on display at the New Brunswick Museum in England.
+Many artifacts from the ship are now on display at the New Brunswick Museum in Canada.